The Tackle Village team all own Hobie kayaks for fishing and have spent a lot of time on the water in various Hobie models.

 - Comfortable and supportive Vantage CTW seat

-- H-Rail accessory mounting system
+- H-Rail accessory mounting system for your fish finder and other items

 - Good storage capacity